chef/automate/components/automate-chef-io/content/docs/SAML.md

   # Note: Even when configured otherwise, the username gathered from the SAML
   # response is _treated_ as persistent.
 So, if this is set to
   #    "urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"
-  # and a user has changed their email address, they'll be a _new_ user to Chef
+  # and a user has changed their email address, they will be a _new_ user to Chef
   # Automate.
   name_id_policy_format = "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified"
 ```